CORS Authentication

 Method 1: Enable the CORS Unblock extension

-To use the Text Editor, you need to install and enable the CORS Unblock extension:
+To use the Text Editor, you need to install and enable the SA CORS Unblock extension:

 - Pin the extension.